intel/ai-reference-models/benchmarks/object_detection/tensorflow/faster_rcnn/README.md

 `pipeline.config` file and the checkpoint location (from step 4, and the location of your `tensorflow/models` clone (from step 1).

-Run benchmarking for throughput and latency:
+Run for batch and online inference:
 ```
 $ cd /home/<user>/models/benchmarks